 The available railway yards are selected to accommodate shunting processes near the start or end point of rail transport flows to/from potential shippers/recipients/processes of dangerous goods, as well as the necessary in transit shunting processes (locomotive exchange/direction change/stabling).
-The environmental checklist for timetabling purposes is published on the Logistics Portal of ProRail.
-This checklist provides an overview of all railway yards where it is legally permitted to date to shunt trains and wagons containing dangerous goods.
-This checklist will in time be brought in line with the above supply.
+For the purpose of the timetable, ProRail's Logistics Portal publishes the Environmental Checklist and, at railway yard level, the documents 'Points of attention for the environment permit'."
+The Checklist includes all the railway yards where, to date, shunting with dangerous goods relevant to external safety is permitted by law.
+The 'Points of attention for the environment permit' documents outline the contents of the environmental permit for each railway yard.
 ProRail will handle requests from titleholders for the designation of other/supplementary railway yards in accordance with the procedures as described in Chapter 3.8.1.